Skip to Content

 Options

-blazediff-cli bin <image1> <image2> <output> [options] Options: -t, --threshold <n> Color difference threshold (0-1, default: 0.1) -a, --antialiasing Enable anti-aliasing detection --diff-mask Output only differences (transparent background) --fail-on-layout Fail immediately if images have different dimensions -c, --compression <n> PNG compression level (0-9, default: 0) -h, --help Display help
+blazediff-cli core-native <image1> <image2> [output] [options] Options: -t, --threshold <n> Color difference threshold (0-1, default: 0.1) -a, --antialiasing Enable anti-aliasing detection --diff-mask Output only differences (transparent background) -c, --compression <n> PNG compression level (0-9, default: 0) --interpret Run structured interpretation (region detection + classification) --output-format <fmt> Output format: png (default) or html (interpret report) -h, --help Display help

 Exit Codes